sethteo/tp/docs/UserGuide.md

 **Q**: Are the clients/meetings storage persistent between application restarts?<br>
 **A**: Yes.
 We have implemented a storage feature that would populate the information inside the address book based on a .json file.

-**Q**: When entering my name, some characters do not show up.
-Is this the intended behaviour?<br>
-**A**: Yes, currently, only our app only supports english names, although we intend to support this in the future.

-**Q**: I entered a date and time that was before the current time and it fails to add.
-Is this the intended behaviour?<br>
-**A**: Yes.
-We implemented this so that people would not enter meetings that occur in the past.

 ---